liferay/liferay-docs/discover/portal/articles/00-what-is-liferay/05-what-is-liferay-summary.markdown

 document managing, user collaborating, socially enabling, application developing, corporate integrating, completely customizable platform for building the Internet.
 If we'd said that up front, you may have thought we were exaggerating.
-Hopefully now you can see that we really believe that, and we continue striving to make @product@ better and better.
+Hopefully now you can see that we really believe it, and we continue striving to make @product@ better and better.

 But please don't take our word for it.